migflow-project/Stream/README.md

 - Assembly of the linear system of equations
 - Solution of the system

-If you'd rather use your own mesher : you can supply you mesh to the library.
-And if you'd rather use your own solver : the matrix is assembled in CSR and can be retrieved.

 ## Requirements

 The bare minimum to be able to compile and run the code is the following :